ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 There are two characters in HTML that require special treatment: `<` and `&`.
 The left angle bracket is used to open HTML tags, the ampersand is used to describe named characters (entities).
 If these characters are to be used as "themselves" in HTML documents, they must be masked as entities, i.e. as `&lt;` and `&amp;`.

-The ampersand is particularly impractical for web developers.
+The ampersand is especially impractical for web developers.
 If you want to write about "AT&T", you have to write "`AT&amp;T`".
 The ampersand even has to be masked in URLs.
 In a link to the page

 `http://images.google.com/images?num=30&q=larry+bird`